raymondEhlers/OVERWATCH/docker/README.md

 ## Additional docker notes

 - We use docker logging for the `nginx-proxy` because it is configured for such operation.
-However, since we use supervisor in the Overwatch containers, we have supervisor handle the logs for us.
+Supervisor is configured to output its logs (and its children's logs) to stdout, so it can also be handled by docker logging.
 - To access EOS in a docker container, provide the proper grid cert and key, ensure that `OVERWATCH_EXECUTABLES` is not set, then run (for example):